mavryk-network/flexmasa/src/doc/mini-net.md

 Following this command a transaction rollup called `NAME` will be originated at block `LEVEL` and a transaction rollup node will start.
 Flextesa will display some information including the `rollup name`, `address` and the node's `RPC port`.
 Flextesa will also display a `KT1` address for a smart contract which can deposit tickets on a transaction rollup.

 The default `mode` for the node is `operator`.
 You can set the mode with the option `--tx-rollup-node-mode` option.
+The `mode` dictates the set of actions the TORU node is expected to perform.
+For example you might set Flextesa's node to run passively with the `operserver` mode or to compute rejections in `accuser` mode.
+Then run a separate node in `operator` mode which enables all features (including progressing the TORU).
+For a complete description of `modes` and other TORU node configurations, see Tezos' transaction optimistic rollups [documentation here](https://tezos.gitlab.io/kathmandu/transaction_rollups.html).

 When using mini-network interactively, you can use the octet-client inside of Flextesa.
-For example the following command will check the state of the rollup:
+For example the following command will check the state of the TORU:

 `c0 rpc get /chains/main/blocks/head/context/tx_rollup/${rollup_address)/state`